-We have applied to have our common stock listed on NASDAQ under the symbol "ARAY."
+Our common stock has been approved for listing on NASDAQ under the symbol "ARAY."

 Transfer Agent and Registrar

 After the completion of this offering the transfer agent and registrar for our common stock will be Mellon Investor Services LLC.

 MATERIAL UNITED STATES FEDERAL INCOME TAX CONSEQUENCES TO NON-UNITED STATES HOLDERS OF OUR COMMON STOCK